Published on: 17 January 2015 | Last updated: 7 April 2018

-If you fly, or travel by high-speed train, to the start of your cycle tour then on of the issues you’ll need to think about is packing your bag for transport — and then what to do with the bike bag or bike box.
+If you fly to the start of your cycle tour then one of the issues you’ll need to think about is packing your bag for transport — and then what to do with the bike bag, or bike box.

 The simplest solution is to leave your bike bag or case at a hotel: most hotels are only too happy to store a big bag or box in return for you staying with them.
 You might also be able to use warmshowers.org which has a ‘Bike Box’ filter to search for hosts willing to store bike boxes.
 In some places, You may also be able to leave your bike at luggage storage deposito (see ‘Storing luggage‘) but this is probably only an option for shorter trips.

 Alternatively, there’s the Ground Effect Tardis (my favourite bike bag) which you can fold up and put in the post.
 They are well-made bags, but you do need to partially disassemble your bike to get it into the bag (there’s a video on the Ground Effect site so you can see what’s involved).

-Another option, particularly for people on A-B trips, is to put the cardboard bike box into the recycling and then get a box for the return journey.
-Bike shops often have bike boxes — although bear in mind that most have limited space and will get unwanted boxes pretty quickly.
+Many people opt to put the cardboard bike box into the recycling and then get a box for the return journey.
+Bike shops often have bike boxes — although bear in mind that most have limited space and will get rid of unwanted boxes pretty quickly.
 To find a bike shop near your destination see the Find a Bike Shop page.

 Airports and train stations

-There are a number of airports that have no luggage storage facilities:
+Airports that have no luggage storage facilities include:

 - Treviso (but see the (see also other services below)